 A few years back, our grandmothers had so much less and didn’t throw away anything.
-Instead, they tried to repair it or find a new use of something that has been destroyed.
-Next time you will find a little hole on a t-shirt grab a needle and thread.
+Instead, they tried to repair it or find a new use for something that has been destroyed.
+Next time you will find a little hole in a t-shirt grab a needle and thread.
 It’s not hard at all.
 Otherwise, seek the help of a professional.
 Don’t find it as an excuse to buy something new.

-8. Donate, sell or swap
+8. Donate, sell, or swap

 …well, not buying new clothes at all, but you get the point.

 In order to reduce the impact fashion has on the environment it’s essential to understand the life cycle of an item.
 That starts with the sourcing of the materials, the labor put into it and the disposal of it at the end.
 The silver lining is that sustainability and fashion can co-exist if we become more aware of what we as consumers decide to invest in.

 “Sustainability in fashion is not the trend of the season.
 It’s a necessity.”